aws/chalice/README.rst

   <https://github.com/awslabs/chalice/issues/21>`__

 Please share any feedback on the above issues.
 We'd also love to hear from you.
-Please create any github issues for additional features you'd like to see: https://github.com/awslabs/chalice/issues
+Please create any Github issues for additional features you'd like to see: https://github.com/awslabs/chalice/issues

 FAQ